Sviatoslav Shramchenko: Biography

 Sviatoslav Shramchenko was born in Baku (Azerbaijan, Russian Empire) on May 3, 1893.
 He graduated from first classical school in Kyiv, then Gardes de la Marine School and the Military Law Academy in Petrograd.

 After the First World War Shramchenko became one of founders of the Navy Ukrainian People's Republic and Ukrainian State.
 In 1917 he was a participant of ukrainization in the Baltic Fleet.
 At the time of the Hetmanate and the Directorate he was a permanent adjutant of the marine ministers, in 1919 Shramchenko for some time acted as Minister of Marine.

-After the end of Ukrainian War of Independence Sviatoslav Shramchenko emigrated to Częstochowa (Poland), where he was a head of various Ukrainian organizations.
-In 1957 he left Poland and settled in Philadelphia, US.
-Here he wrote a lot of articles and publications on naval and military themes in different magazines.
+After the end of Ukrainian War of Independence Sviatoslav Shramchenko immigrated to Częstochowa (Poland), where he was a head of various Ukrainian organizations.
+In 1957, he left Poland and settled in Philadelphia, US.
+Here he wrote many articles and publications on naval and military themes in different magazines.

-On June 24, 1958 Shramchenko died of a heart attack.
+On June 24, 1958, Shramchenko died of a heart attack.
 He was buried at Orthodox Cemetery in South Bound Brook.